 Bram Van den Bergh studies how we make decisions.
 Using frameworks borrowed from psychology, economics, and biology, he attempts to uncover the fundamental drivers of our behavior.
 He published his research in international journals such as the Journal of Consumer Research, the Journal of Marketing Research and Marketing Science.
+He is a member of the editorial review board of the Journal of Consumer Research and currently serves as Associate Editor at the Journal of Consumer Psychology as well as at the International Journal of Research in Marketing.
 Dr. Van den Bergh obtained his Phd at KULeuven (Belgium) and joined Rotterdam School of Management in 2009.

 Bram Van den Bergh, S Dewitte & L Warlop (2008) - Bikinis instigate generalized impatience in intertemporal choice - Journal of Consumer Research, 35 (1), 85-97 - doi: 10.1086/525505

 Bram Van den Bergh & S Dewitte (2006) - The robustness of the ‘Raise-The-Stakes’ strategy: Coping with exploitation in noisy Prisoner’s Dilemma Games. - Evolution and Human Behavior, 27 (1), 19-28 - doi: 10.1016/j.evolhumbehav.2005.04.006

 Bram Van den Bergh & S Dewitte (2006) - Digit ratio (2D:4D) moderates the impact of sexual cues on men's decisions in ultimatum games. - Proceedings of the Royal Society of London Series B-Biological Sciences, 273, 2091-2095 - doi: 10.1098/rspb.2006.3550